Note: This resource section of the website focuses primarily on the health effects caused, or exacerbated, by wireless

 Although the terms cell, cellular, mobile, Bluetooth, Wi-Fi, 1G - 5G, IOT, mmWave, MIMO, beamforming, WAN, LAN, etc., are most frequently associated with the global wireless radiation frequency controversy debated since 1999, the current controversy is relevant for all electrical and wireless products and networks.

-It is easy to become confused when attempting to understand the conflicting information about the health effects attributed to wireless communication products, particularly when it relates to cell phone radiation.
+It is easy to become confused when attempting to comprehend conflicting information about health effects directly attributed to wireless communication products and networks, particularly when it relates to advanced communication devices and networks.
 News reports describing studies funded by or under the auspices of the industry typically begin with titles such as "No Evidence Found" or "Clean Bill Of Heath."
 But upon careful examination, there is always a caveat such as "additional studies are required" or "the results are inconclusive."
-In fact, there has never been a study or report stating that wireless products are totally safe, including those funded by the industry.
-Industry funded studies always add the caveat "additional studies are required."
+In fact, there has never been a study or report stating wireless products are totally safe, including studies funded by the industry.
+In fact, industry funded studies always add the caveat "additional studies are required."

-If you use a cellular phone or any other wireless device, you should be concerned and understand the facts surrounding the wireless RF Controversy.
-And if you are planning to shield your device, clothing, home or office, it is sensible to do so with AegisGuard™ Radiation Shields, the #1 doctor recommended personal protection radiation shields in use worldwide for hundreds of Shielding Applications since 1988, including military, manufacturers, hospitals, and individuals suffering from the adverse effects of EHS, IEI-EMF, and ES.
+If you use a cellular phone or any other wireless device, you should be concerned and understand the facts surrounding the controversy, and shield your devices, clothing, home or office with AegisGuard™ L (Life) Series Radiation Shields.
+They have been the #1 doctor recommended personal RF and EMF protection products in use worldwide since 2006 for hundreds of Shielding Applications, including military, aerospace, manufacturers, hospitals, and individuals suffering from the adverse effects of EHS, IEI-EMF, and ES.